hugomarisco/one-click-hugo-cms/site/content/post/braised-pork-in-sweet-soy-sauce-indonesian-style/index.md

 Turn off the heat, remove from the pan, and serve.

 *"Your tastilicious Babi Kecap is done!
-Tender pork, rich sauce, and just the right kick of spice—this dish is an absolute flavor bomb.
+Tender pork, rich sauce, and just the right kick of spice — this dish is an absolute flavor bomb.
 Serve it with rice for a truly satisfying meal!"*